twplatformlabs/psk-aws-platform-vpc/README.md

 	</p>
 </div>

 While the PSK lab only makes use of two vpcs, a typical multi-region Engineering Platform would have many more.
-At which point the need arises to generate a deployment pipeline in an automated manner rather than manually maintain.
-This pipeline introduces the tool [circlecigen](https://github.com/ThoughtWorks-DPS/circlecigen) which demonstrates a python approach to managing what will increasing become a dynamic range of engineering platform components within circleci and terraform.

 Also, note that having multiple cluster in multiple regions as part of the same role requires a more complex network configuration.
 For cost purposes, our live lab environment does not make use of either multi-region clusters nor networks.
 See the ps-aws-platform-wan repo and inline comments in this repo for examples of such a configuration.